Below are current job and internship postings for the Asylum Seeker Advocacy Project (ASAP).

-Interested applicants should (1) answer a few short questions at the following link: https://goo.gl/forms/bMG9Ci60SW0bTZZz1 and (2) send a cover letter, resume, writing sample, and two references to: email@example.com.
-Applications will be considered on a rolling basis and should be submitted no later than January 25, 2019.
+Interested applicants should (1) answer a few short questions at the following link: https://goo.gl/forms/bMG9Ci60SW0bTZZz1 and (2) send a cover letter, resume, two references, and a writing sample to email@example.com.
+Applications will be considered on a rolling basis, and should be submitted no later than January 25, 2019.
 If you have questions, please email firstname.lastname@example.org.

 ASAP is an equal opportunity employer.
 ASAP is an affirmative action employer and strongly encourages immigrants, people of color, people with disabilities, LGBTQ people, women, and all qualified persons to apply.

 Spring & Summer 2019 Legal Internships